 Due to having a less than stellar credit score, you may have needed a co-signer to qualify for a vehicle loan.
 While this is a financial transaction, the person who decides to take on this obligation for you is usually a friend or relative.
 The Co-signer accepts the financial responsibility if the primary borrower fails to make their payments.
 You don’t have to surrender every financed asset in Chapter 7 bankruptcy.
 But, surrendering a co-signed vehicle or eliminating a repossession deficiency balance on a co-signed vehicle could lead to your creditors going after your co-borrower for payment.
 Because creditors are paid (albeit a fraction of the debt) in Chapter 13, the co-borrower will not be liable for obligations that were co-signed but were discharged in bankruptcy.

 If you don’t want to do your co-signer dirty, you should consider filing Chapter 13 bankruptcy rather than Chapter 7.

 A Child Support Order is Garnishing your Pay Check

 The Automatic Stay is only effective in preventing wage garnishments in Chapter 13 bankruptcy cases where the payment plan provides for full payback of the arrears.
 As a result, claiming Chapter 7 to block a wage garnishment for child support would be pointless.
-Domestic responsibilities are not dischargeable in any type of bankruptcy, so if you wish to stop a wage garnishment for child support or spousal maintenance, you’ll need to file as a Chapter 13 (and pay the entire arrearage balance in the plan).
+Domestic responsibilities are not dischargeable in any type of bankruptcy.
+So, if you wish to stop wage garnishment for child support or spousal maintenance, you’ll need to file as a Chapter 13 (and pay the entire arrearage balance in the plan).

 If you discharge your debts under Chapter 7, your doctor, accountant, dog groomer, and other service providers may terminate the relationship.
 You may have an uncommon ailment, reside in a rural place, or have another reason for not wanting to change providers.